veracity/veracity-documentation/sections/developerexperience/publishapi.md

 * Be in a resource group that was approved to the production environment.
 If you are unsure whether your resource group is in production or need to publish a new group, contact the [onboarding team](mailto:onboarding@veracity.com).
 If you are new to Veracity, [read about the onboarding process](https://developer.veracity.com/docs/section/onboarding/onboarding).

 ## To share access to a private API
+Share the URL to your API.
+The URL structure is: https://developer.veracity.com/docs/section/api-explorer/{API Product ID}/apis/provider/{ResourceID}

+To get API Product ID:
-1. On Developer Portal, go to My Projects.
+1.On Developer Portal, go to My Projects.
 2. Find your API Product and open it.
+3. Go to the **Settings** tab and copy **API Product ID**.

+To get Resource ID:
+1.On Developer Portal, go to My Projects.
+2. Find your API Specifications and open them.
-3. Copy the URL
+3. Copy the last part of the URL after **resources/**.
+For example, for the URL https://developer.veracity.com/projects/173ea244-e04d-4209-90e4-02b0d2ff773e/rg/5dc9223f-6bf9-4949-a70e-f5e6d0b1a15e/resources/3bbab863977d43f49ff1cc497ad85d59, the Resource ID is 3bbab863977d43f49ff1cc497ad85d59.
-3. On the Settings tab, under API Product ID, copy the ID of the product.
-4. If your product requires subscription, go the Subscriptions and copy the subscription key that for the person with whom you want to share the API.
-5. Share the API Product ID and, if needed, the subscription key, with the person who should get access to the private API.